How To Get A South Dakota Certificate of Exemption [2023 Guide]

 – Verify the purchaser’s South Dakota Sales Tax License is valid and active by calling the South Dakota Department of Revenue at 800-829-9188, option 1.

-- Keep a file of Certificate of Exemptions.
+– Keep a file of Certificate of Exemptions in case of an audit.